Demerits and Disadvantages of GST

-According to the analysis, GST registration will majorly will become the reason of inflation in many sectors.
+According to the analysis, GST registration will majorly become the reason of inflation in many sectors.
 However, there are many measures which are being taken to ensure that this may not happen and if it does how to overcome the same.
-There are various measures which are in the process of initiation out of which is anti-profiteering at retail level.
+There are various measures which are in the process of initiation out of which is anti-profiteering at the retail level.

 Under the GST regime, every business across India has to get itself registered in more than one state in which it has been operating continuously.
-This more than one registration scheme suggests that there are more burdens with regard to the compliances of GST.
+This more than one registration scheme suggests that there are more burdens with regard to the compliance of GST.

-Apart from the aforesaid demerits and disadvantages, GST has also the following few disadvantages;
+Apart from the aforesaid demerits and disadvantages, GST also has the following few disadvantages;

 - According to the opinions of some taxation experts the invention of the terms CGST (Central Goods and Service Tax), SGST (State Goods and Service Tax) are not new terms as they have been used as an replacement of previous indirect taxes such as VAT, CST, Central Excise/Service Tax.
 Thus, the implementation of GST cannot be considered as a reduction the layers of tax numbers.

 - Previously, some of the retails products had 4% tax on them but now after the implementation of GST, it is quite high and expensive.

 - The aviation industry is being affected under GST as the previous service tax rate on air fares was 6% which increases to 9% under GST regime.
 As per the analysis the current 9% GST on airfare will exceed 15% in the near future which will lead to double increase in the rate of tax.

 - Under the previous tax regime the service tax was 15% which was replaced by 18% after the implementation of GST.
 After many businesses made the GST registration, many services became expensive which includes airline, telecom as banking industry.